Would you believe the Hummer H2 and Chevy Avalanche are still this costly?

 2009 Pontiac Solstice Coupe

 From 2009 to 2010, Pontiac produced just 1,266 examples of the Solstice Coupe before manufacturing at the Wilmington, Delaware plant came to an end.
 Though KBB estimates a well-equipped coupe with 60,000 is only worth $9,349, it’s rarity that keeps the price of this American sports car up.
 Examples on the used market are going for as much as $25,000, which is just above the original MSRP of $24,275.

 Suggest Retail: $25,016

 The second-gen Chevy Avalanche was a surprisingly good truck for the money.
 For less than $30,000, it was well equipped, and came with a 5.3-liter V8 good for 320 horsepower (238 kilowatts) and 335 pound-feet (454 Newton-meters) of torque.
 Even more surprising is how expensive they still are.
 KBB estimates that a 2013 example with 58,000 miles is worth $25,016.
-More well-equipped examples with similar mileage could go for almost $30,000 on eBay.
+More well-equipped examples with similar mileage could go for almost $35,000 on the used market.